 For months before the Cosmic Rewind ride was even officially announced, EPCOT purists were outraged at even the idea of a super hero franchise infiltrating their beloved park, and ruining its original vision.
 Once it was actually announced at D23 Expo 2017, fans were up in arms over the decision.

 What they failed to realize is that vision is long dead and buried, and it’s not coming back.

-Yes, it would be nice to have uniform theming across the park with each pavilion somehow tying into the next.
+Yes, it would be nice to have uniform theming across the park with each pavilion tying in perfectly with the next.
 Are the Guardians of the Galaxy a perfect fit in World Discovery, going along with some larger, over-arching theme of Epcot as a park.
-I don’t know.
-To be fair we haven’t seen the entire plan for the park at this time and we don’t know exactly how all these attractions and pavilions are going to be tied in together yet.
-Maybe it won’t happen at all, we’ll have to see.
+No, they aren’t.

 What’s more important than the theme or the franchise Disney chooses to use for its attractions, is that it’s done well.
-Properties can be used in attractions that you or I might not care about, but if done well, they can open a world of new storytelling and transform us to that world.
+Disney may be using some IP that you and I don’t care about in the attractions here, but if done well, they can open a world of new storytelling and transport us to that world.

 I hate the movie Avatar for example, but you can’t pull me out of Pandora in Disney’s Animal Kingdom.
-It’s currently my favorite Disney “land” in any park and executed brilliantly.
-As long as Disney can do something similar with Cosmic Rewind and other future attractions, that’s what actually counts, not if we like super heroes or feel they don’t belong in Epcot.
+It’s currently my favorite Disney “land” in any park and is executed brilliantly.
+As long as Disney can do something similar with other future attractions, that’s what actually counts, not if we like super heroes or feel they don’t belong in EPCOT.

 Giant Building Size